GitLab Commands

 S3 storage operations (artifact upload/download)

-Fallback to GitLab storage when S3 is not configured
+Fallback to presigned URLs when S3 access is unavailable or fails

 This structure ensures artifacts are properly organized and can be easily located by commit.